The best place and time to live in the Milky Way: Model assumptions

 \subsection{Metallicity factor}

-In order to account for the preference of LGRBs to occur in low-metallicity environments, we define the correction factor:
+In order to account for the preference of LGRBs to occur in low-metallicity environments, we define the correction factor

-as the fraction of stars with metallicity smaller than $Z_c=0.4 Z_{\odot}$ (at any $R$ and $t$) in the MW divided by the fraction of stars, with the same metallicity threshold, in the local Universe.
-This definition is similar to what adopted by \citet{2015ApJ...810...41L}, but we consider for the first time the metallicity profile and its time evolution within the MW.
+as the fraction of stars with a metallicity lower than $Z_c=0.4 Z_{\odot}$ (at any $R$ and $t$) in the MW divided by the fraction of stars with the same metallicity threshold in the local Universe.
+This definition is similar to what was adopted by \citet{2015ApJ...810...41L}, but we consider for the first time the metallicity profile and its time evolution within the MW.